IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

 It is also intended that applications and components will be able to use these transport slices to move packets between the specified end-points in accordance with specified characteristics.

-As an example of additional requirements that might apply to transport slices, see [draft-ietf-teas-enhanced-vpn] (in particular, section 2).
+As an example of additional requirements that might apply to transport slices, see {{I-D.ietf-teas-enhanced-vpn}} (in particular, section 2).

 # Framework